Whis101/NASA-data-science-projects/README.md

-# Collection of Projects Using NASA Data for Elizabeth City
+# Collection of Projects Using NASA Data on Elizabeth City